idatta21/idatta21.github.io/_posts/2021-8-17-My-First-blog.md

 Bring model to

-Further away from product system
+Further away from production system

 Embedded in production system